ericbieller/ericbieller.github.io/_posts/2016-03-28-10-photos-driving-5000-miles-across-usa-3-months.markdown

 When we left our home in San Francisco, we weren't sure where the road was going to take us, but we were dying to find out.

 Before we decided officially that we wanted to sell all of our posessions and live a nomadic lifstyle, we wanted to dip our toes in the water a bit.
-So, we decided to take an epic 3 month roadtrip around the country so we could get a taste of what it was really like to live out of a bag and to life a lifestyle of travel.
+So, we decided to take an epic 3 month roadtrip around the country so we could get a taste of what it was really like to live out of a backpack and to travel full-time!

 ![route across the usa](/images/uploads/road-trip-map.png)